Aailmz/CSharp.NET-QRScanner/README.md

 You can change the server host and port
 I already give an example with: ("http://192.168.1.150:8000/");

-I only make this in one page, so..
+I will still update this repository and...
 Feel free to use!